sidiousvic/sidious.pizza/about.md

 # Misled youth

 I was a bit of a goblin when young, and used to skip school to play ball and skateboard.
 I spent a lot of time listening to hard rock records.
-My heroes became [Jamie Thomas](https://www.youtube.com/watch?v=452Oxqm4E3Y) and Jimi Hendrix.
+My heroes were [Jamie Thomas](https://www.youtube.com/watch?v=452Oxqm4E3Y) and Jimi Hendrix.

-I remember listening to [Foxey Lady](https://www.youtube.com/watch?v=_PVjcIO4MT4) on my discman while taking out the trash.
+I remember listening to [Foxey Lady](https://www.youtube.com/watch?v=_PVjcIO4MT4) on my discman while taking out the trash.That shit made me want to play the axe!
 I broke my arm crashing into a parked car trying to do a _"hardflip"_.
+After that, I stopped skateboarding for a long time.

 <figure>
   <picture>